-The 2007 Community Survey microdata were analyzed with straightforward demographic methods, as done with the 2001 Census microdata.
-Fertility rates were calculated from births last year (February 2006 to January 2007), and corrected for twins with a coefficient = 1.014 since the census provided only the number of women who delivered last year, and not the total number of births.
+The 2007 Community Survey data were analyzed with straightforward demographic methods, as done with the 2001 Census data.
+Fertility rates were calculated from births last year (February 2006 to January 2007), and corrected for twins with a coefficient= 1.014 since the data provided only the proportion of women who delivered last year.
 Mortality rates were calculated from deaths last year (since February 1, 2006): all deaths in the file were included, and a correction factor of 0.948 was applied to account for the inclusion of deaths during the month of the survey (February 2007).
-Person-years lived in the past 12 months were calculated from the population by single year of age at time of survey, and included the person-years lived by those who died, assumed to have lived only half of the year.
-Life tables were constructed, by 1-year age groups and 5-year age groups, and compared with the United Nations General model life table for developing countries [United Nations, 1982].
-Maternal mortality was calculated as the ratio of pregnancy-related deaths in the past 12 months to the number of births in the past 12 months, expressed per 100,000 births.
-Multivariate analysis was conducted the same way as for the 2001 census microdata, using a linear logistic model.
-Independent variables were the same: level of education (measured as the number of years of schooling), urban residence, population group (race) and province of residence.
-The boundaries of some provinces changed somewhat between 2001 and 2007, so we used the 2001 definition for analyzing the 2007 Community Survey.
-An absolute wealth index was computed the same way as in 2001, from housing characteristics and goods and amenities owned. [for more details see Garenne & Hohmann, 2003; and Hohmann & Garenne, 2009].
+Person-years lived in the past 12 months were calculated from the population by single year of age at time of survey, and including the person-years lived by those who died, assumed to have lived only half of the year.
+Life tables were constructed, by 1 year age groups and 5 year age groups, and compared with UN model life tables for developing countries, General model [United Nations, 1983].
+Maternal mortality was calculated as the ratio of pregnancy related deaths in past 12 months to the number of births in past 12 months, expressed per 100,000 births.
+Multivariate analysis was conducted the same way as for the 2001 census, using a linear logistic model.
+Independent variables were the same: level of education (measured as the number of years schooling), urban residence, population group (race) and province of residence.
+The limits of some provinces changed somewhat between 2001 and 2007, but changes were minor and we used the 2001 definition for analyzing the 2007 Community Survey.
+An absolute wealth index was computed the same way as in 2001, from housing characteristics and goods and amenities owned. [for more details see also Garenne and Hohmann, 2002; and Garenne and Hohmann 2009, prepared for this conference].